rafadavis/python/sections/run.md

 ### Your first script

-Open your text editor of choice (such as Sublime) and create a new file with this line:
+Open your text editor of choice (such as VS Code) and create a new file with this line:

     print("Hello world!")